Social Issues

 Warriors in the Storm

 Fate whispers to the warrior, “You can not withstand the storm.”The warrior whispers back, “I am the storm.” —Jake Remington To call life the storm would be tempting but not quite right.
-It is THE WORLD that is the storm; the thing we struggle to navigate; the circumstances that try us, and break us, and …
+It is the world that is the storm; the thing we struggle to navigate; the situations and environments that try us, and break

 Warriors in the Storm Read More »